hostspaceng/community-challenge/README.md

     ```
     cd my-k8s-cluster
     ```
-- Edit the `Pulumi.dev.yaml` file to your cluster requirements and region you wish to deploy to.
+- Edit the `Pulumi.dev.yaml` file to your cluster requirements and the region you wish to deploy to.
 - Run the command below to start the cluster creation.
     ```
     pulumi up